Left Click here to open this Chapter in PDF or Right Click to download the PDF.

 (2) The modifications are limited to the least amount necessary to implement the desired technique.

-(3) It is demonstrated to the satisfaction of the Lake Stevens Public Works and Police Departments that the proposed techniques will be effective in achieving their objectives.
+(3) It is demonstrated to the satisfaction of the Lake Stevens Public Works Department that the proposed techniques will be effective in achieving their objectives.

-(4) The proposal does not result in the level of service (LOS) dropping lower that the adopted standard for any City road.
+(4) The proposal does not result in the level of service (LOS) dropping lower than the adopted standard for any City road.

 (5) The proposal does not create a traffic hazard.